jonathanamartin/java-buildpack/docs/container-tomcat.md

 ```
 ##### Client Authentication
 To enable client authentication the `tomcat.ssl_enabled` configuration must be `true`.
-The trust store and password required for client authentication can then be configured with the `SERVER_TRUSTSTORE` and `SERVER_KEYSTORE_PASS` environment variables.
+The trust store and password required for client authentication can then be configured with the `SERVER_TRUSTSTORE` and `SERVER_TRUSTSTORE_PASS` environment variables.
 The value of the `SERVER_TRUSTSTORE` variable is a JKS trust store as a PEM-encoded string.

 Example in a manifest.yml